 The Project is a proposed Cannabis cultivation operation that is applying for licensing under the CalCannabis Cultivation Program.
 This cannabis cultivation operation is located on a 20.11-acre parcel (APN 008-027-11) at 3430 Gaddy Lane, Kelseyville, California.
 The site has historically been used for growing pears, grapes and hay, and contains soil classified as 'prime farmland'.

+The subject site is under Williamson Act contract.
 The site presently consists of a 2,400 square foot wood and metal building used as an office; a 24' by 40' manufactured home, a dirt driveway, a concrete apron containing five (5) parking spaces including two (2) ADA parking spaces; three wells (an ag well, a domestic well, and a County monitoring well).
 There are irrigation lines from the ag well to the farmed areas.